BartJanBoverhof/asreview-cnn-hpo/README.md

 The ``nb-cnn switch model`` is defined in [`asreviewcontrib/models/classifiers/cnn_switch.py`](asreviewcontrib/models/classifiers/cnn_switch.py) and can be used with `--model cnn-switch`.

 ## Performance
 A simulation study assessing the performance of this model can be found in the included [report](https://github.com/BartJanBoverhof/asreview-cnn-hpo/blob/main/report/asreview_report_bartjan.pdf).
-In short, no direct evidence was found in favor of the current implementation of the `cnn-switch` with `wide-doc2vec` to outperform already implemented models such `nb` and `lr`, however, a differently optimised model may provide to show potential (see also: discussion section of the report).
+In short, no direct evidence was found in favor of the current implementation of the `cnn-switch` with `wide-doc2vec` to outperform already implemented models such `nb` and `lr`, however, a differently optimised model may provide to show potential (see also the discussion section of the report).

 ## License
 Apache-2.0 License